-Yours, daily looking, and patiently waiting "for that blessed hope and glorious appearing of the great God, and our Savior Jesus Christ."
+...for that blessed hope and glorious appearing of the great God, and our Savior Jesus Christ.

-Supplement
+2. Supplement

-The word Sabbath, signifies "rest": that of Sunday, so-called because it was dedicated to the Sun, by the heathen nations in the north of Europe.
+THE word Sabbath, signifies rest: That of Sunday, is so called because it was dedicated to the Sun, by the heathen nations in the north of Europe.
 Idolatry we see in this, then.